buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

 Similarly — it'd be crazy to just write an NFT contract from complete scratch!
 You can explore the `ERC721` contract we're inheriting from [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol).

-// Note: In order for our local environment to acknowledge OpenZeppelin contracts, we need to install OpenZeppelin into our packages via Npm.
-Run the below command in your console to the existing work directory.
+First, let's install OpenZeppelin contracts, with npm.
+Run this command in your terminal:

 ```
 npm install @openzeppelin/contracts